 The stone forms in wet areas which means it also contains shells and waste matter from organisms that live in water.

 Limestone caves are formed when rainwater seeps through cracks in limestone rock and dissolves it.

 Limestone is generally formed in a warm shallow sea where plants and animals thrive.
 When they die, the skeletons and shells of the animals settle on the seabed, and give out a mineral known as calcium carbonate.
 Over time, the shells, skeletons and calcium are mixed with algae, sponges and the remains of other sea life to form hard layers of the rock we know as limestone.

 Movement under the Earth’s crust lifts the sedimentary rock up out of the water to create mountains and hills.
 Trees and plants grow on the hills and cause the rock to crack.
 As rainwater pours through the cracks in the stone, the limestone begins to dissolve, and caves begin to form underground.
-As the water continues to dissolve the rock, large rocks fall from the ceiling of the cave and more underground chambers form.
+As the water continues to dissolve the rock, large pieces of the rock fall from the ceiling of the cave and more underground chambers form.

 Stalactites and stalagmites

 Interesting features of limestone caves are stalactites and stalagmites.
 Stalactites are icicle-like deposits of calcium carbonate formed by the dripping of water from the ceiling.
 Stalagmites are deposits of calcium carbonate formed on the floor of a cave by the dripping of water.

 - Layers of crushed limestone are placed underneath roads and underneath railroad tracks.

 - It helps clean drinking water and treat sewage.